-(a) unavailable jobseekers, that is, those "seeking employment" but not "currently available";
+(a) unavailable jobseekers, i.e. those "seeking employment" but not "currently available";

-(b) available potential jobseekers, that is, those not "seeking employment" but "currently available";
+(b) available potential jobseekers, i.e. those not "seeking employment" but "currently available";

-(c) willing non-jobseekers, that is, those neither "seeking employment" nor "currently available" but who want employment;
+(c) willing non-jobseekers, i.e. those neither "seeking employment" nor "currently available" but who want employment;

-(d) others, that is, persons neither "seeking employment" nor "currently available" who do not want employment.
+(d) others, i.e. persons neither "seeking employment" nor "currently available" who do not want employment.

-2.279b.
+4.330.
 The classification of persons outside the labour force by degree of labour market attachment allows identification of the potential labour force, computed as the sum of (a) unavailable jobseekers plus (b) available potential job seekers.
-Together with unemployment and time-related underemployment, the potential labour force is a key measure of labour underutilization, relevant both in more and less developed settings, specially where the conventional means of seeking employment are of limited relevance, where the labour market is largely unorganized or of limited scope, when labour absorption is, at the time, inadequate, or where persons are largely self-employed.
+Together with unemployment, the potential labour force is a key measure of labour underutilization, relevant both in more and less developed settings, specially where the conventional means of seeking employment are of limited relevance, where the labour market is largely unorganized or of limited scope, when labour absorption is, at the time, inadequate, or where persons are largely self-employed.

-2.279c.
+4.331.
 Although not a part of the potential labour force, the group (c) willing non-jobseekers, represents another group of persons outside the labour force with an expressed interest in employment and is particularly relevant for social and gender analysis in specific contexts.

-2.279d.
-Persons outside the labour force may also be classified by main reason for not entering the labour force into the following groups:
+4.332.
+Persons outside the labour force may also be classified by their main activity or reason for not entering the labour market into the following groups.
+Some persons may be classifiable in more than one category.
+In such situations, priority should be given to the possible categories in the following order: